CCPBioSim/CCP5_Simulation_of_BioMolecules/README.md

 ## Licenses

-This course is taken from [BioSim-analysis-workshop](https://github.com/CCPBioSim/BioSim-analysis-workshop].
-The following licenses apply:

 - The MDAnalysis logo and its derivatives are licensed under the [Creative Commons Attribution-NoDerivs 3.0 Unported License](https://creativecommons.org/licenses/by-nd/3.0/).
 - The MDAnalysis material in folder [5_\*](https://github.com/CCPBioSim/CCP5_Simulation_of_BioMolecules/tree/main/5_Analysis_MDAnalysis) is licenced under CC-BY 4.0